 - 1. At the 2001 Third Meeting of the States Parties (3MSP), the States Parties endorsed the President's Paper on the Establishment of the Implementation Support Unit (ISU) and mandated the Geneva International Centre for Humanitarian Demining (GICHD) to establish the ISU.
 The 3MSP also encouraged States Parties in a position to do so to make voluntary contributions to support of the ISU.
 In addition, the States Parties mandated the President of the 3MSP, in consultation with the Coordinating Committee, to finalise an agreement between the States Parties and the GICHD on the functioning of the ISU.
 The GICHD's Council of Foundation accepted this mandate on 28 September 2001. - 2.
 At the 2010 Tenth Meeting of the States Parties, the States Parties endorsed the final report of the ISU Task Force and, in doing so, adopted the Directive from the States Parties to the ISU, ensuring that the ISU is directly responsible to the States Parties while it continues to be hosted by the GICHD.
 In taking these actions, the States Parties agreed that the ISU would "report in written form as well as orally on the activities, functioning and finances of the ISU to each Meeting of the States Parties or Review Conference, and to informal meetings under the Convention as appropriate."
 In addition, the States Parties agreed that "an audited Annual Financial Report (...) for the previous year and a preliminary Annual Financial Report for the present year shall be submitted by the ISU to the Coordinating Committee and subsequently to each Meeting of the States Parties or Review Conferences for approval." - 3.
 At the 2015 Fourteenth Meeting of the States Parties (14MSP) the States Parties adopted the Implementation Support Unit Work Plan and Budget 2016-2019.
-Furthermore, the 14MSP adopted a Decision on strengthening financial governance and transparency within the ISU which, in part, established a financial security buffer and measures related to the management of expenditures related to core support of the ISU and of the financial security buffer. - 4.
-The Decision on strengthening financial governance and transparency within the ISU also established that early in each year a conference of States Parties shall be held to collect pledges and contributions in order to obtain an overview of funds that can be expected for the current year as well as for the foreseeable period. - 5.
-At the 2016 Fifteenth Meeting of the States Parties (15MSP) the States Parties adopted the Implementation Support Unit Work Plan and Budget 2017. - 6.
-As of 30 October 2017, contributions have been received from the following 19 States Parties Australia, Austria, Croatia, Czech Republic, Finland, Hungary, Indonesia, Ireland, Japan, Jordan, Mozambique, Netherlands, New Zealand, Philippines, Sweden, Switzerland, Thailand, Turkey and the United Kingdom.
-In addition to these contributions, additional States Parties pledged support to the ISU during the pledging conference held on 28 February 2017.
+Furthermore, the 14MSP adopted a Decision on strengthening financial governance and transparency within the ISU which, in part, established a financial security buffer and measures related to the management of expenditures related to core support of the ISU and of the financial security buffer.
+The Decision also established that early in each year a conference of States Parties shall be held to collect pledges and contributions in order to obtain an overview of funds that can be expected for the current year as well as for the foreseeable period. - 4.
+At the 2016 Fifteenth Meeting of the States Parties (15MSP) the States Parties adopted the Implementation Support Unit Work Plan and Budget 2017. - 5.
+Contributions for Implementation Support Unit Work Plan and Budget 2017 were received from the following 27 States Parties Australia, Austria, Bulgaria, Croatia, Czech Republic, Cyprus, Finland, France, Germany, Hungary, Indonesia, Ireland, Italy, Japan, Jordan, Luxembourg,

-Report:
+Mozambique, Netherlands, New Zealand, Philippines, Poland, Spain, Sweden, Switzerland, Thailand, Turkey and the United Kingdom.

+Report